shamansir/blog/en/_posts/2014-09-06-generating-functional-parsers.md

 But let's skip long stories and I'll show you the resulting code example.
 And the comparison with the original code and binary code.
 The source is arithmetics grammar, given below.

+You may open this image in new tab (right click &rarr; Open in new Tab) to see it in full size.

 ![Comparison of generated parsers]({{ get_figure(slug, 'comparison.png') }})

 ``` peg